 You can also call and leave a message, and we will get back to you at our earliest convenience.

-GoVets Vendors accept many forms of payment, including credit cards and invoicing.
+GoVets Vendors accept many forms of payment, including PayPal, credit cards and invoicing.

-For Government Entities and specific organizations, GoVets supports allows buyers to receive invoices from GoVets vendors and allows buyers to enter a Purchase Order number (PO#) to be used by vendors when submitting invoices.
+For Government Entities and approved commercial organizations, GoVets allows buyers to receive invoices from vendors and allows buyers to enter a Purchase Order number (PO#) to be used by vendors when submitting invoices.

-If your organization is interested in receiving invoices as a form of payment, please contact us.
+If your organization is interested in receiving invoices as a form of payment, please fill out our Business Credit Application.

 GoVets offers special pricing to Government buyers and Corporate buyers that have negotiated rates with vendors on the GoVets Marketplace.